 In order to create a robust job market, corporate investment, profits, productivity and revenues must align themselves correctly.
 These economic indicators were positive during the 2003 to mid-2007 period, and millions of new American jobs were created.
 As 2007 was winding down, the residential real estate crash, high levels of consumer debt and difficult credit markets were combining to restrain the economy.
 Vast numbers of workers were laid off across virtually all types of industries, and hiring slowed to a trickle.
 One of the results of this tough recession was a new emphasis on increased productivity and cost-effectiveness at employers of most types.

-During 2014, executives will be under the usual pressure to maintain profitability.
+During 2015, executives will be under the usual pressure to maintain profitability.
 If the economy sees significant growth, managers will be encouraged to increase hiring.
 Meanwhile, many major corporations are sitting on huge piles of cash.
 When CEOs become more confident about the future, that cash could fuel job-creating investments.
-The bottom line: new grads will find it difficult to land their dream jobs, and job seekers of many types will continue to be challenged to find appropriate positions.
-Nonetheless, there will still be job opportunities for those who are diligent in seeking good employers in almost all business sectors.

 Economic Factors Affecting the Job Market

-Business Productivity: Productivity has been rising in recent years.
+Business Productivity: Productivity growth has been positive in recent years, but the increases have been modest.
 That is, business can be produced—whether it is goods or services—by utilizing fewer workers than before.
 This will be extremely beneficial to the U.S. economy in the long run, but it can hurt the job market over the short term.
 Productivity is boosted by new technologies, improved management methods and other factors, sometimes as simple as reorganizing the staff and redesigning the workflow to increase output.
 It can also receive a quick boost from restrained corporate hiring.
 If rising productivity occurs along with rapidly rising sales and profits, then the job market will improve.

 In order to compete effectively in today’s job market, one of the most important things you can do is arm yourself with knowledge.
 It is vital for the job seeker to use the best reference tools possible in order to seek out employers that offer a reasonable balance of financial stability, opportunities for advancement and good pay.
 Excellent job opportunities always exist if you know where to look.
 Many of America’s most successful firms currently need large numbers of new employees.